 The Mercado de Salamanca was constructed from 1922 to 1925 and built in a neo-arabic style and offers food.
-It’s smaller than some of the markets on this list and is therefore less known as a tourist attraction.
+It’s smaller than the other markets in Malaga on this list and is therefore less known as a tourist attraction.

 Its opening hours are: Monday to Saturday 08:00 to 14:00, Mondays 16:00 to 19:00 and Tuesday to Friday 16:00 to 20:00.

-If you are interested in doing a walking tour through Málaga you can also visit
+If you are interested in doing a walking tour through Málaga click here.